Last updated 14 July 2020

-Every cluster of 10 houses in Cottingham and Middleton now has its own Neighbourhood Champion assigned, and you should have received a leaflet through your door with their name and contact details.
-If you didn’t receive or can’t find your leaflet, please contact George West-Robinson.
+Every cluster of 10 houses in Cottingham and Middleton has a Neighbourhood Champion assigned, and you should have received a leaflet through your door with their name and contact details.

-We also have a reserve team who can step in if needed, and several people have agreed to help out in the village shop too.
+We also have a reserve team who can step in if needed and several people helping out in the village shop.